 In July 2019, U.S. Health and Human Services Secretary Alex Azar announced that provisional overdose data from 2018 showed a five percent decline in deaths compared to the previous year, but Secretary Azar also acknowledged “other emerging threats, like concerning trends in cocaine and methamphetamine overdoses.”1 The recent significant increases in death rates from cocaine and methamphetamine, in combination with CDC research finding overdoses from those drugs frequently also involve opioids, raises concerns that the crisis may again be transforming and spreading beyond opioids to other illicit substances.

-In an upcoming SHADAC webinar, Senior Research Fellow Colin Planalp will examine the U.S. opioid epidemic through national and state-level data on drug overdose deaths, including opioids such as prescription painkillers, heroin and synthetic opioids, and non-opioids (but related drugs) such as cocaine and psychostimulants (e.g., methamphetamine).
-Using data available through SHADAC’s State Health Compare, the webinar will detail changing trends in the opioid crisis and how the specifics vary across states—both in the scale of the epidemic and differences in the top substances of concern.
+In a recent SHADAC webinar, Senior Research Fellow Colin Planalp examined the U.S. opioid epidemic through national and state-level data on drug overdose deaths, including opioids such as prescription painkillers, heroin and synthetic opioids, and non-opioids (but related drugs) such as cocaine and psychostimulants (e.g., methamphetamine).
+Using data available through SHADAC’s State Health Compare, the webinar detailed changing trends in the opioid crisis and how the specifics vary across states—both in the scale of the epidemic and differences in the top substances of concern.

-Mr. Planalp will be joined by SHADAC Research Fellow Robert Hest, who will explain how to access and use the data on opioid-related overdose deaths through SHADAC’s State Health Compare website.
-He will also provide an overview of related measures available on State Health Compare, such as the U.S. Drug Enforcement Administration (DEA) data on sales of common prescription opioid painkillers.
+Mr. Planalp was joined by SHADAC Research Fellow Robert Hest, who explained how to access and use the data on opioid-related overdose deaths through SHADAC’s State Health Compare website.
+Mr. Hest also provided an overview of related measures available on State Health Compare, such as the U.S. Drug Enforcement Administration (DEA) data on sales of common prescription opioid painkillers.